ravistanley/ravistanley.github.io/_posts/2025-06-30-The-Impossible-Challenge.md

 The hint says that “It’s inside the text, in front of your eyes!”.
 This screams steganography inside text. <br>
 Time to look for the unusual.
 I copied every chunk of text from the dashboard into VSCode, hoping to see something... weird.
 ![Challenge](/assets/img/posts/impossible/steg.png) <br>
 The ‘Hmm’ text looks interesting.
 Pasting it in a search box there is a cursor jump.
-This suggests that there are some hidden but present characters.
+This suggests that there are some hidden but present characters. <br>
-This is textbook ***zero-width steganography** - data hidden in Unicode characters that don’t display on screen but still exist in the text.
+This is textbook ***zero-width steganography** - data hidden in Unicode characters that don’t display on screen but still exist in the text. <br>
 To confirm, I tossed it into Python:
 ```
 impossible = "Hmm\u200c\u200c\u200c\u200c\u200d\u202c\u200c\u200d\u200c\u200c\u200c\u200c\u200d\ufeff\u200c\ufeff\u200c\u200c\u200c\u200c\u200d\ufeff\u200c\ufeff\u200c\